 The Winner-Take-All System

-In 48 states and the District of Columbia, all electoral votes are awarded to the slate that receives the most popular votes in the state.
-When a candidate for president wins a state's popular vote, that party's slate of electors is elected.
+In 48 states and the District of Columbia, when a candidate for president wins a state's popular vote, that party's slate of electors will be the ones to cast the vote for president of the United States in December.
 For example, Florida has 29 electoral votes.
-If Mitt Romney wins the popular vote on November 6, the 29 electors nominated by the Republican party in Florida will be selected.
-These 29 people will gather on December 17 to cast their votes for President of the United States.
+If President Donald Trump wins the state’s popular vote on Nov.
+3, the 29 electors nominated by the Republican Party in Florida will be selected.
+These 29 people will gather on Dec.
+14 to cast their votes for president of the United States.

 The District System

-Maine and Nebraska are currently the only states that do not use a winner-take-all system.
-Instead, in these two states, one electoral vote is awarded to the presidential candidate who wins the popular in each congressional district, and the remaining two electoral votes are awarded to the candidates receiving the most votes statewide.
+Maine and Nebraska are the only states that do not use a winner-take-all system.
+Instead, in these two states, one electoral vote is awarded to the presidential candidate who wins the popular vote in each congressional district, and the remaining two electoral votes are awarded to the candidates receiving the most votes statewide.
 This is known as the district system.
-It is possible under the district system to split the electoral vote -- some districts may elect a Democratic elector, while others elect a Republican elector.
+It is possible under the district system to split the electoral vote for the state.
 This happened in 2008 in Nebraska: Barack Obama won the electoral vote in the congressional district including Omaha, while John McCain won in the state's other two districts and won the statewide vote as well, securing the state's two at-large votes.
 Thus, when the Nebraska presidential electors met in December 2008, there were four Republican electors and one Democrat.
-2008 was the first time Nebraska's electoral vote was split.
+That election was the first time Nebraska's electoral vote was split.

 Reforming the Electoral College

-Since the highly controversial 2000 presidential election, bills have been introduced in every state in the country to change the process for selecting electors.
+In the years since the highly controversial 2000 presidential election, bills have been introduced in every state in the country to change the process for selecting electors.
 During the period of 2001-2006, most Electoral College reform bills proposed switching to the district system.
 None of these bills passed.
 In the years since, attention has largely shifted to the National Popular Vote (NPV).
 This is an idea that would allow states to bypass the Electoral College without amending the U.S. Constitution.
 When a state joins the NPV Compact, it promises that it will give all of its electoral votes to the party that wins the national popular vote, rather than the party that wins the state popular vote.
 For instance, if the Democratic candidate won the popular vote in California, but the Republican candidate won the popular vote nationwide, California would be required to send the Republican slate of electors to the meeting of the electors.
 The NPV has not yet taken effect; states with a total of at least 270 electoral votes must join before it can function.
-To date, the electoral votes pledged to the compact total 136 at this point.
-Read more about the National Popular Vote here.
+Read more about the National Popular Vote.

 There is no federal law or constitutional provision requiring electors to vote for the party that nominated them, and over the years a number of electors have voted against the instructions of the voters.
-The most recent example of a faithless elector was probably an accident: in 2008, a Minnesota elector nominated by the Democratic party cast a ballot for John Edwards, the vice presidential running mate of John Kerry.
-It is not common for an elector to vote for the other party's candidate, however: remember that most electors are selected by the political party for their party loyalty, and many are party leaders.
-The last time an elector crossed party lines was in 1972, when an elector nominated by the Republican party cast his ballot for the Libertarian ticket.
+In 2004, a Minnesota elector nominated by the Democratic Party cast a ballot for John Edwards, the vice presidential running mate of John Kerry--thought to be an accident.
+Electors generally are selected by the political party for their party loyalty, and many are party leaders, and thus not likely to vote other than for their party's candidate.

 Some states have passed laws that require their electors to vote as pledged.
 These laws may either impose a fine on an elector who fails to vote according to the statewide or district popular vote, or may disqualify an elector who violates his or her pledge and provide a replacement elector.
-None of these laws have been implemented -- no elector has ever been penalized or replaced -- nor have they been fully vetted by the courts.
-The states with laws that attempt to bind the votes of presidential electors:
+No elector has ever been penalized or replaced -- nor have these laws been fully vetted by the courts.
+The states with laws that attempt to bind the votes of presidential electors are below: